OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/dependency-injection.md

 5. The framework finds that the `OpenSilex` contract is bound to a singleton instance of the `OpenSilex` class
 6. The framework can now call the `StapleApiUtils` constructor using the instance of `OpenSilex` that it found
 7. The framework can now instantiate `StapleAPI` using the `StapleApiUtils` that was just instantiated

+## Services registered by default

+Some services are registered at the startup by the `RestApplication` class.
+These are :

+- The unique instance of the `OpenSilex` class
+- For each module :
+  - The instance of the module class (subclass of `OpenSilexModule`)
+  - The instance of the configuration object, if defined (such as `CoreConfig` for the core module)
+- Classes that implements `Service` and their factory (such as `SPARQLServiceFactory` which provides `SPARQLService` objects)
+- Classes that are annotated with both `@Service` and `@SelfBound` annotations

 ## Sources